As fans of cronuts and cake pops can attest, food trends come and go. So how can you tell which tastes are trending right this minute?

-We took a data-driven look at the question, using Yelp to uncover which restaurants have been on the tips of diners' tongues this month.
+We took a data-driven look at the question, using Yelp to analyze which local businesses have been getting a notable increase in attention this month.

 To find out who made the list, we looked at Dallas businesses on Yelp by category and counted how many reviews each received.
 Rather than compare them based on number of reviews alone, we calculated a percentage increase in reviews over the past month, and tracked businesses that consistently increased their volume of reviews to identify statistically significant outliers compared to past performance.

 Read on to see which spots have the momentum heading into back-to-school season.

 Open since 2018, this Mexican cafe is trending compared to other businesses categorized as "Mexican" on Yelp.

 Citywide, Mexican restaurants saw a median 3.6% increase in new reviews over the past month, but Tacos Patron saw a 50% increase, maintaining a superior four-star rating throughout.